IOAlatishe/sparta-core-project-1/README.md

         - Once the ball has passed through the left or right side of the board the opposing user will gain a point
         - Provide a minimal viable product (MVP)

-  # - PLANNING & WIREFRAME

-The initial plannning was to create a smaller game board for the paddle and the ball.
-The remaing space within the browser was intended for animation and other features.
-However technical difficulties occured and rendered the use of a container unsuccesful and difficult.
-This was overcome by using the full width of the browser.
-In doing so .....

-(INCLUDE PICTURE)
-  - ISSUES

 - SPRINT 2

 For the second sprint i was tasked with :
- - Displaying the score of both users
+ - Displaying the score of both users.
+ - Display the instructions of the game on the screen
  - Overall providing a more aesthetically pleasing product.
  - Features like using a modal were implemented

+ e.g. I used a modal from bootstrap to display the game instructions using the following code.

+Screen Shot 2018-02-08 at 22.46.07
-All of the above tasks were successfully completed
+All of the above tasks were successfully completed.

 #  - CHALLENGES